-Community Rail Lancashire, in partnership with Northern and working with the National Autistic Society, are creating and hosting the UK’s first Autism Friendly Railway Line.
+Community Rail Lancashire, in partnership with Northern and working with the National Autistic Society, created the UK’s first Autism Friendly Railway Line.

-Northern staff are being trained to assist passengers with autism and other additional needs, and comprehensive information booklets are available for the line from Blackburn to Manchester Victoria via Todmorden (these can be collected at staffed stations or downloaded below), as well as activity booklets for children and young people.
+Northern staff were trained to assist passengers with autism and other additional needs, and comprehensive information booklets are now available for the line from Blackburn to Manchester Victoria via Todmorden (these can be collected at staffed stations or downloaded below), as well as activity booklets for children and young people.

 Ear defenders and sunglasses are also available to borrow from staffed stations along the route; please return these at the end of your day.